-Kazim Naqvi is an associate in the Intellectual Property and Litigation Practice Groups in the firm's Century City office.
-He is also a member of the firm’s Trade Secrets Team.
+Kazim Naqvi is an associate in the Intellectual Property and Business Trial Practice Groups in the firm's Century City office.
+He is a member of the firm’s Trade Secrets Team.

 Areas of Practice

 Kazim prides himself in doing whatever it takes to achieve his clients’ business goals in an efficient manner.

 Kazim is an experienced intellectual property and commercial litigator.
 His practice focuses on trade secret and trademark litigation, as well as breach of contract and business tort cases.
 Kazim is adept at managing all aspects of complex, high-stakes litigation matters, including developing trial strategy, case management, large-scale discovery (including ESI and data preservation issues), taking depositions, working with witnesses, and preparing and arguing substantive motions.
 He has substantial trial experience, including recently acting as lead associate on a high-profile, month-long patent infringement and damages trial where he helped secure for his client the largest ever patent infringement award against the United States Government.
 Kazim also regularly counsels clients on how to protect their sensitive and proprietary information and technology.
 Kazim’s clients include business and individuals in the manufacturing, restaurant, fintech, virtual reality, and creative agency industries.

 Outside of the litigation context, Kazim routinely serves as outside general counsel for emerging growth and venture-backed companies regarding general corporate structuring, venture financing, and intellectual property protection.